aarontran/snr-filaments/chandra/README_chandra.md

 * 6718, 110.0  ks (repro 2014 July 11)
 * 7366,  52.0  ks (repro 2014 July 1)

-Reprocessing gives this error sometimes (with variable # of occurrences)

-    # acis_process_events (CIAO 4.6): The following error occurred 3 times:
-    dsAPEPULSEHEIGHTERR -- WARNING: pulse height is less than split threshold when performing serial CTI adjustment.

-Resolution -- no need to worry.
-From CIAO ahelp on `acis_process_events`:
-> When the CTI adjustment is applied to events on the back-illuminated CCDs
-> (ACIS-S1 and S3), sometimes one of the pulse heights in a 3x3 pixel event
-> island can drop below the split threshold if it was above the threshold
-> before the adjustment.
-In the end, pixels that are below the split threshold
-> are ignored when the total pulse height and energy are computed.
->
-> If the number of times is small, then the warning may be safely ignored.

-From `merge_obs`:
+Reprojected images in `out_kepler/` generated with CIAO 4.6 as:

+    ciao
+    punlearn ardlib
+    punlearn reproject_obs
+    reproject_obs infiles="6714,6715,6716,6717,6718,7366" outroot="kepler_reproj/"

-> Warning: the merged event file `out_kepler/merged_evt.fits`
+> Warning: the merged event file kepler\_reproj/merged\_evt.fits
 >    should not be used to create ARF/RMF/exposure maps because
->   the RA\_NOM keyword varies by 0.00990496859004 (limit is 0.0003)
+>       the RA_NOM keyword varies by 0.00990496859004 (limit is 0.0003)
->   the DEC\_NOM keyword varies by 0.066592311011 (limit is 0.0003)
+>       the DEC_NOM keyword varies by 0.066592311011 (limit is 0.0003)
->   the ROLL\_NOM keyword varies by 176.679053066 (limit is 1.0)
+>       the ROLL_NOM keyword varies by 176.679053066 (limit is 1.0)

+Flux images in `kepler/` generated with CIAO 4.6 (manually pick xygrid) as:

+    punlearn flux_obs
+    pset flux_obs bands="0.7:1:0.85, 1:2:1.5, 2:7:4.5"
+    pset flux_obs xygrid="3640:4540:1,3630:4530:1"
+    flux_obs kepler_reproj/ kepler/

+Count images (not created) can be generated as:

+    punlearn dmcopy
+    dmcopy "merged_evt.fits[EVENTS][energy=1000:1700][bin x=3640:4540:1,y=3630:4530:1]" \
+           outfile="1-1.7kev_counts.fits"

+varying the energy range and outfile appropriately.
+This procedure for generating count images follows an email from Brian J. Williams.

 Cassiopeia A observation